Heat Pump Installation Considerations

 Other considerations

-- Condensate drain line — When indoor units are in air conditioning or dehumidification mode, they produce condensate, which is carried by a drain line.
-This water can be drained to a sump hole, sewer line, garden or gutter.
+- Condensate drain line — When heat pumps are air conditioning or dehumidifying, they remove water from the air, which can be drained to a sump hole, plumbing drain, garden, or gutter.